-My funny and beautiful Mom turned 80 this past March.
+My beautiful, funny, spirited Mom turned 80 this past March.
 In honor of her – because every day should be Mother’s Day, right? – I would like to share some of her mommy wisdom, once again.
 Though we didn’t always see eye to eye, her words are worth their weight in gold.
 Thanks Mom for caring.
 I love you.

 1. This too shall pass.
 It annoyed me endlessly when she said this, but it’s probably the best advice she ever gave me and I tell my kids the same thing.
 Time heals most wounds (or at least it dulls the pain).
 And in the case of something embarrassing, people have short attention spans.
 I can barely remember what happened yesterday, so I know this is true.

 2. Pinch your cheeks.
 Everyone looks better with a rosy glow.
 My mom never spent a dime on blush, she just pinched.
 Many years (and broken capillaries) later, it was worth it.
 I don’t have to buy blush either.
 Think of the money I’m saving.

 3. You could use some lipstick and while you’re at it, brush your hair.
 For a person with kinky curly frizzy hair who didn’t have a clue about hair gel, this was more of a curse.
 She really just wanted us to look our best before we walked out the door, (“You never know who you’re going to meet!”).
 To this day, I feel naked without lipstick.
 It’s the frizzy hair I’m still struggling with.